 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

-Separate Technical Committees, staffed with insurance experts from both jurisdictions, were established to address each of the key topics.
-Each Technical Committee was tasked with preparing objective, fact-based reports that identify areas of alignment and differences between the two regimes.
 In September 2012, a comprehensive draft report on the commonalities and differences between the jurisdictions in key areas of supervision was produced for public comment.
 Two public hearings were held in October 2012 to offer participants a chance to comment on the Dialogue Project's draft report.
 Based on the comments received, a revised final report was released in December 2012 entitled "EU-U.S. Dialogue Project Technical Committee Reports Comparing Certain Aspects of the Insurance Supervisory and Regulatory Regimes in the European Union and the United States".
-Based on the report, the Steering Committee also agreed on a "Way Forward" plan, which outlines common objectives and initiatives for the parties to be pursued over the next five years, through 2017.
-In April 2014, the steering committee of the Dialogue Project met to discuss further steps to be integrated into the five-year plan.
+Based on the report, the Steering Committee also agreed on a "Way Forward" plan, which outlined common objectives and initiatives for the parties to be pursued over the next five years, through 2017.
+In April 2014, the Steering Committee met to discuss further steps to be integrated into the five-year plan.
 In July 2014, an update to the Way Forward was released which outlined progress to date on the project and reaffirmed the commitment to the project.

 Status: In January 2018 the Dialogue Project held a public event in Washington D.C; the fifth of its kind with panels on the use of big data, cybersecurity, and various emerging issues impacting insurance markets on both sides of the Atlantic.
 The Project's work in 2018 will focus on cybersecurity, the use of big data, and intragroup transactions.